sanjar91/INSuRE-notSURE/FinalReport.md

 The final step in this process was to add up the number of pairs that agreed and divide by the total number of pairs evaluated to give the pair-wise percent agreement.
 In this case, 6 out of 10 pairs agreed, which gives us a 60% agreement on this control.

-Calculating pair-wise percent agreement allows us to include or eliminate specific controls based on the agreement.
+Calculating pairwise percent agreement allows us to include or eliminate specific controls based on the agreement.
 Any controls with an agreement of 75% or more was either included in the final list of controls or excluded from it based on the majority decision of the raters.

+#### Consensus-Based Approach

+The pairwise percent agreement account for some of the CSF controls.
+However, many controls fell below the 75% mark.
+This confirmed for our team that the controls are ambiguous and prone to being interpreted differently by different people.
+As a result, we chose to use a consensus-based approach as our final step in our methodology.

+In the consensus process, we discussed each of the remaining controls as a group.
+In our discussions, we learned how the controls were being interpreted by each member of the team and were able to further refine definitions .
+For example, we determined as a group that "assets", which are commonly referred to in the control set, can refer to a computer asset or an information or human asset as well.
+Discussing and narrowing these definitions allowed us to narrow down the control set to a manageable level for evaluating the effectiveness of a tool.
+The output of these steps provided us with a subset of controls for each technology class that could be used for rating tools in a more manageable way.

 ## Results / Findings
 (brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)